Moshe Feiglin: Comments on Arabs

 Of Israeli Arabs, Feiglin said, "They will have to seek the right to self-determination in Arab states.
 Israel will encourage the Arabs to emigrate to their countries and assist any Arab who wishes to do so."
-Feiglin was quoted as saying: He insisted there is no such thing as a Palestinian people, and that they and Israeli Arabs should relocate, citing a text he had posted on the website of his Manhigut Yehudit ("Jewish Leadership") movement.
+He insisted there is no such thing as a Palestinian people, and that they and Israeli Arabs should relocate, citing a text he had posted on the website of his Manhigut Yehudit ("Jewish Leadership") movement.
 In a 2004 interview with Yedioth Ahronoth, he spoke of "a voluntary transfer to the 22 neighbouring Arab states" of the some 1.4 million Israeli Arabs, who make up 20 percent of Israel's population.
 "Arabs are not the sons of the desert, but its father", he quoted Sir Claude Jarvis, British governor of Sinai from 1923.

-Arabs are "a gang of bandits that never produced anything and never wanted to produce anything - a gang of bandits that for over one thousand years (since Islam was born) has lived on robbery and terror. ...
-Since their establishment, the Arab states have produced nothing but poverty, suffering, wars - and fantastic wealth for their leaders."

-The Arabs engage in typical Amalek behaviour.
-I can't prove this genetically, but this is the behaviour of Amalek.

-We shall offer them human rights without civil rights, so long as they prove their loyalty to their Jewish state host and accept Jewish sovereignty over their land.
-In such a situation, they will be given legal-resident status, and they can carry on their private affairs without anyone infringing on their human rights.

-In a 2004 report in The New Yorker, Feiglin was quoted as saying:

-Why should non-Jews have a say in the policy of a Jewish state?...
+In a 2004 report in The New Yorker, Feiglin was quoted as saying: "Why should non-Jews have a say in the policy of a Jewish state?...
 For two thousand years, Jews dreamed of a Jewish state, not a democratic state.
 Democracy should serve the values of the state, not destroy them...
 You can’t teach a monkey to speak and you can’t teach an Arab to be democratic.
 You’re dealing with a culture of thieves and robbers.
-The Arab destroys everything he touches.
+The Arab destroys everything he touches."